 All destinations lead to Grenoble!
 Whether you come from the region, from all over France or from abroad, Grenoble station is served by both TER and TGV trains.

 As soon as you arrive at Grenoble station, you will be close to the city center.
 To reach the base camp located on Place Victor Hugo, tram A or B, or the C1 bus will take you there directly in less than 10 minutes.
+Finally, to get to the bib number pick-up, take tram A or B, or bus C1 to the Chavant stop, then walk the 550m to Halle Clémenceau.

 Station address : 1, Place de la Gare at 38000 Grenoble (FR)